Policy Board

 Royal London

-Jamie has worked in financial services for over 30 years, primarily in the area of long-term savings.
+Jamie has worked in financial services for over 30 years, primarily in long-term savings.
 He has held positions in Operations, Marketing, Proposition Development, Public Relations and Policy.

-In 2017, Jamie was appointed by the Department for Work & Pensions to chair the Automatic Enrolment review on coverage, which resulted in the proposals to remove the Lower Earnings Limit from pension calculations and lower the minimum age for eligibility from 22 to 18.
+In 2017, Jamie was appointed by the Department for Work & Pensions to chair the Automatic Enrolment review on coverage, which resulted in the proposals to remove the Lower Earnings Limit from pension calculations and lower the minimum age for eligibility from 22 to 18, both of which have since been progressed by parliament.

 In 2018, he held a global role, speaking to people around the world about different retirement systems and how countries were facing up to the challenge of an ageing population.